csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 HILL CLIMBING

 ducts a series of hill-climbing searches from randomly generated initial states,1 until a goal is found.
 It is trivially complete with probability approaching 1, because it will eventually generate a goal state as the initial state.
 If each hill-climbing search has a probability p of success, then the expected number of restarts required is 1/p.
-For 8-queens instances with no sideways moves allowed, p ≈ 0.14, so we need roughly 7 iterations to find a goal (6 fail- ures and 1 success).
+For 8-queens instances with no sideways moves allowed, p ≈ 0.14, so we need roughly 7 iterations to find a goal (6 failures and 1 success).
 The expected number of steps is the cost of one successful iteration plus (1−p)/p times the cost of failure, or roughly 22 steps in all.
 When we allow sideways moves, 1/0.94 ≈ 1.06 iterations are needed on average and (1× 21)+ (0.06/0.94)× 64 ≈ 25 steps.
 For 8-queens, then, random-restart hill climbing is very effective indeed.
-Even for three mil- lion queens, the approach can find solutions in under a minute.2
+Even for three million queens, the approach can find solutions in under a minute.2

 1 Generating a _random_ state from an implicitly specified state space can be a hard problem in itself.
 2 Luby _et al._ (1993) prove that it is best, in some cases, to restart a randomized search algorithm after a particular, fixed amount of time and that this can be _much_ more efficient than letting each search continue indefinitely.
 Disallowing or limiting the number of sideways moves is an example of this idea.

 Section 4.1.
 Local Search Algorithms and Optimization Problems 125

-The success of hill climbing depends very much on the shape of the state-space land- scape: if there are few local maxima and plateaux, random-restart hill climbing will find a good solution very quickly.
-On the other hand, many real problems have a landscape that looks more like a widely scattered family of balding porcupines on a flat floor, with miniature porcupines living on the tip of each porcupine needle, _ad infinitum._ NP-hard problems typi- cally have an exponential number of local maxima to get stuck on.
+The success of hill climbing depends very much on the shape of the state-space landscape: if there are few local maxima and plateaux, random-restart hill climbing will find a good solution very quickly.
+On the other hand, many real problems have a landscape that looks more like a widely scattered family of balding porcupines on a flat floor, with miniature porcupines living on the tip of each porcupine needle, _ad infinitum._ NP-hard problems typically have an exponential number of local maxima to get stuck on.
 Despite this, a reasonably good local maximum can often be found after a small number of restarts.

 **4.1.2 Simulated annealing**

-A hill-climbing algorithm that _never_ makes “downhill” moves toward states with lower value (or higher cost) is guaranteed to be incomplete, because it can get stuck on a local maxi- mum.
+A hill-climbing algorithm that _never_ makes “downhill” moves toward states with lower value (or higher cost) is guaranteed to be incomplete, because it can get stuck on a local maximum.
 In contrast, a purely random walk—that is, moving to a successor chosen uniformly at random from the set of successors—is complete but extremely inefficient.
 Therefore, it seems reasonable to try to combine hill climbing with a random walk in some way that yields both efficiency and completeness. **Simulated annealing** is such an algorithm.
 In metallurgy,SIMULATED

 ANNEALING

-**annealing** is the process used to temper or harden metals and glass by heating them to a high temperature and then gradually cooling them, thus allowing the material to reach a low- energy crystalline state.
+**annealing** is the process used to temper or harden metals and glass by heating them to a high temperature and then gradually cooling them, thus allowing the material to reach a lowenergy crystalline state.
 To explain simulated annealing, we switch our point of view from hill climbing to **gradient descent** (i.e., minimizing cost) and imagine the task of getting aGRADIENT DESCENT

 ping-pong ball into the deepest crevice in a bumpy surface.
 If we just let the ball roll, it will come to rest at a local minimum.
 If we shake the surface, we can bounce the ball out of the local minimum.
-The trick is to shake just hard enough to bounce the ball out of local min- ima but not hard enough to dislodge it from the global minimum.
+The trick is to shake just hard enough to bounce the ball out of local minima but not hard enough to dislodge it from the global minimum.
 The simulated-annealing solution is to start by shaking hard (i.e., at a high temperature) and then gradually reduce the intensity of the shaking (i.e., lower the temperature).

 The innermost loop of the simulated-annealing algorithm (Figure 4.5) is quite similar to hill climbing.
 Instead of picking the _best_ move, however, it picks a _random_ move.
 If the move improves the situation, it is always accepted.
 Otherwise, the algorithm accepts the move with some probability less than 1.
 The probability decreases exponentially with the “badness” of the move—the amount ΔE by which the evaluation is worsened.
-The probability also de- creases as the “temperature” T goes down: “bad” moves are more likely to be allowed at the start when T is high, and they become more unlikely as T decreases.
+The probability also decreases as the “temperature” T goes down: “bad” moves are more likely to be allowed at the start when T is high, and they become more unlikely as T decreases.
 If the schedule lowers T slowly enough, the algorithm will find a global optimum with probability approaching 1.

 Simulated annealing was first used extensively to solve VLSI layout problems in the early 1980s.
-It has been applied widely to factory scheduling and other large-scale optimiza- tion tasks.
+It has been applied widely to factory scheduling and other large-scale optimization tasks.
 In Exercise 4.4, you are asked to compare its performance to that of random-restart hill climbing on the 8-queens puzzle.

 **4.1.3 Local beam search**